soncojmk/collanote/doc/plugins.md

 Also, note that dependencies should *also* be listed in your package.json, so they can be `npm install`'d automagically when your plugin gets installed.

 ## Package definition
-Your plugin must also contain a [package definition file](http://npmjs.org/doc/json.html), called package.json, in the project root - this file contains various metadata relevant to your plugin, such as the name and version number, author, project hompage, contributors, a short description, etc. If you publish your plugin on npm, these metadata are used for package search etc., but it's necessary for Etherpad-lite plugins, even if you don't publish your plugin.
+Your plugin must also contain a [package definition file](http://npmjs.org/doc/json.html), called package.json, in the project root - this file contains various metadata relevant to your plugin, such as the name and version number, author, project hompage, contributors, a short description, etc. If you publish your plugin on npm, these metadata are used for package search etc., but it's necessary for Collanote-lite plugins, even if you don't publish your plugin.

 ```json
 {